Skip to content

 Let’s Not Do the Time Warp Again: A Sci-Fi Restaurant Review

-Last night, time warped and the earth tilted the second Marv didn’t heed Ian’s advice.
-It was the point of no return, when Rod Serling should’ve stepped in to warn us:
+One night in 2010, time-warped and the earth tilted the second our old friend Marv didn’t heed my husband Ian’s advice.
+It was the point of no return when Rod Serling should’ve stepped in to warn us:

-As Marv drives from the Valley on the 101, Ian says, “Whatever you do, Marv, don’t take the Highland exit.”
+As Marv drove from the Valley on the 101, Ian said, “Whatever you do, Marv, don’t take the Highland exit.”
 Everyone knows the evening Hollywood Bowl traffic will suck you in, keep you trapped until it spits you out into Hollywood, forever altered – and not in a good way.
-But Marv doesn’t listen.
-He ignores Ian’s sage advice, drives onto the Highland exit and plunges us into the hellish pit of metal, glaring headlights and helpless drivers sitting in a mass-stupor.
+But Marv didn’t listen.
+He ignored Ian’s sage advice, drove onto the Highland exit, and plunged us into the hellish pit of metal, glaring headlights, and helpless drivers who sat in a mass stupor.

-But we don’t realize things are askew just yet.
+But we didn’t realize things are askew just yet.

-“Doe a deer, a female deer…” Marv’s girlfriend, Lisa, and I, both sitting in the back seat, begin singing (after seeing the Hollywood Bowl billboard’s announcement of a Sound of Music sing-a-long), completely unaware we’re hurtling into another dimension, we naively continue singing more songs from Sound of Music, “High on a hill was a lonely goat herd… Lay ee odl lay ee odl lay hee hoo…”
+“Doe a deer, a female deer…” Marv’s girlfriend, Lisa, and I, both sitting in the back seat, began singing (after seeing the Hollywood Bowl billboard’s announcement of a Sound of Music sing-a-long), completely unaware we were hurtling into another dimension, we naively continued singing more songs from Sound of Music, “High on a hill was a lonely goat herd… Lay ee odl lay ee odl lay hee hoo…”

 After an inconceivable amount of time–minutes?
 Hours?
 A few decades?
-Lisa’s car is spit from Highland out onto Sunset Boulevard.
-Craving Mexican food and thirsting for margaritas, we drive toward El Compadre.
-We pass the purple neon, blinking lights of the Seventh Veil and its “Live Nude Girls” and the Saharan motel.
+Marv’s car was spit from Highland out onto Sunset Boulevard.
+We drove toward El Compadre, craving Mexican food and thirsting for margaritas.
+We passed the purple neon and blinking lights of the Seventh Veil and its “Live Nude Girls,” and The Saharan Motel, where I stayed my first night in LA.

-Our starving foursome enters El Compadre.
-Musicians are playing mariachi music.
-People are smiling.
-They’re laughing and dipping crispy tortilla chips into chunky red salsa and swigging margaritas into their happy faces.
-We push through the joyous crowd.
-They all look so happy, with their chip-eating and margarita-swigging, we want to join them.
-But we’re told the wait could be an hour, so we decide to drive somewhere else.
+Our starving foursome entered El Compadre.
+Musicians were playing mariachi music.
+People were smiling, laughing, dipping crispy tortilla chips into chunky red salsa, and swigging margaritas into their happy faces.
+We pushed through the joyous crowd.
+They all looked so happy with their chip-eating and margarita-swigging, we wanted to join them.
+But we learned the wait could be an hour, so we drove somewhere else.

-It’s then we fall deeper into a dimension I never imagined would be possible to re-visit.
+That’s when we fell deeper into a dimension I never imagined would be possible to re-visit.

-Like zombies, we drive down Melrose toward our destination.
-As if we don’t live in a city with a wide array of Mexican restaurants, as if we don’t have the power to make choices, we drive on.
-Nearing Paramount Studios, Marv tells stories of recording at Studio 55.
-We park across from where Studio 55 once existed.
-Closed for years now, it’s the reason we drove to Lucy’s El Adobe.
-It’s where Marv, Ian and lots of recording artists would go to grab a meal.
+Like zombies, we drove down Melrose toward our destination.
+As if we didn’t live in a city with a wide array of Mexican restaurants, as if we didn’t have the power to make choices, we drove on.
+Nearing Paramount Studios, Marv, a drummer, told stories of recording at Studio 55.

 But that was back in the ‘70s.